hardik-ladva/vault-microservices-project/README.md

 ## 🧩 Overview

 This project demonstrates how to use **HashiCorp Vault** to securely manage secrets in a microservices architecture.
 It simulates two services (Python scripts) that retrieve their own secrets from Vault.
-The goal is to help beginners prepare for the **HashiCorp Vault Associate Certification** while building a practical portfolio project.
+Everthing runs in dev mode so it will be temporary.

 ---